 Written entries are invited for the March issue to: Catholic Voice, PO Box 7174, Yarralumla, ACT 2600, or email ed.voice@cg.catholic.org.au by February 15.
 Entries which are accepted are free, courtesy of sponsorship by the Catholic Development Fund.

-Archdiocesan Coming Events

-MUSIC RETREAT WEEKEND: At St Clement's Retreat and Conference Centre, Galong NSW from Friday, February, 6 to Sunday, February 8.
-The retreat's theme is 'Restore My Spirit' and will be presented by Sr Carmel Pilcher RSI and Sr Timothy Monaghan RSJ.
+Archdiocesan Coming Events MUSIC RETREAT WEEKEND: At St Clement's Retreat and Conference Centre, Galong NSW from Friday, February, 6 to Sunday, February 8.
+The retreat's theme is 'Restore My Spirit' and will be presented by Sr Carmel Pilcher RSJ and Sr Timothy Monaghan RSJ.
 Singers, instrumentalists and all interested in music for liturgy are invited to come away for a weekend to pray, rest and explore music in liturgy.
 This is an opportunity to explore music resources, workshop issues, network with musicians and singers from other parishes, learn new music, develop support for people with fewer resources, pray together and be renewed.
-Contact: Retreat Coordinator, St Clement's Retreat and Conference Centre, Galong, NSW, 2585, email: info@ stclement.com.au, phone:

-MASS FOR LAWYERS:

-(02) 6380 5222, fax: (02)

-6386 7353.

-You are invited to the St Thomas More Forum's Mass for lawyers.
-Archbishop Christopher Prowse, together with the St Thomas More Forum, invites lawyers and associates, their families and friends to this Mass on Sunday, February 8 at 11am at St Christopher's Cathedral, Furneaux St, Forrest.
-A section of the Cathedral will be cordoned off for those wishing to attend.
+Contact: Retreat Coordinator, St Clement's Retreat and Conference Centre, Galong, NSW, 2585, email: info@ stclement.com.au, phone: (02) 6380 5222, fax: (02) 6386 7353.
+MASS FOR LAWYERS: You are invited to the St Thomas More Forum's Mass for lawyers.
+Archbishop Christopher Prowse, together with the St Thomas More Forum, invites lawyers and associates, their families and friends to this Mass on Sunday, February 8 at 11am at St Christopher's Cathedral, Furneaux St, Forrest.A section of the Cathedral will be cordoned off for those wishing to attend.
 To register, email forum@stthomasmore.org.au ST VALENTINE'S DAY PARENT INFORMATION SESSION: John Shay from the Diocese of Cairns will host an information session for parents on speaking to your children about sexuality on Tuesday, February 24 from 7pm to 8.30pm at the Rheinberger Function Centre, corner of Loch and Weston Sts, Yarralumla.
 Cost by donation, with tea and coffee provided.
 Mr Shay is a married father of four who is an accredited Family Life Educator who holds a bachelor's degree in Community Welfare and a Master's degree in Theology.
-John is the manager of Natural Fertility Services Cairns, and is also on the board of Fertility Education Australia, as well as being on the executive of the Australian Council of Natural Family Planning (ACNFP).
-John has a background in community welfare, youth mentoring, adult discipleship training, evangelisation, motivational speaking, leadership development and faith formation.
-MASS: The Parish of St Thomas the Apostle, Kambah invites all to celebrate the love, romance and joy of Christian marriage with a St Valentine's celebration Mass on Saturday, February 14 at 6pm.
-Mass will include a renewal of marriage promises for married couples, and a special blessing for engaged couples.
-Everyone is welcome.
-Mass will be followed by an informal meal out together at a local club.
-Just turn up for the Mass, but please RSVP if you would like to join us for dinner to Elizabeth (6231 9219) or Trish (6231 8468 ah).
+John is the manager of Natural Fertility Services Cairns, and is also on the board of Fertility Education Australia, as well as being on the execuspeaking, leadership development and faith formation.

 HEALING DAYS: Fr John Rea SM will be in Canberra for the following events at St Benedict's Mission Centre, Narrabundah: Friday February 20 at 5.30pm: Healing Mass and prayer ministry.
 Saturday February 21 from 10am-3.30pm (registration required): Lenten retreat; talks and Mass (Greg Collins Wing).
 Sunday February 22 at 7pm: Charismatic Healing Mass and prayer ministry.
 Registration (9.30am-10am) cost: \$25, concession: \$15.
 Please make cheques/ money orders payable to St Benedict's Parish.
 Address: Fr John Rea's Retreat PO Box 55, Narrabundah ACT 2604.
 All enquiries/registration: (02) 6295 7879 (Mon-Thurs 9am-3pm).
 WORLDWIDE MAR-RIAGE ENCOUNTER: Start the New Year off with a bang!
 Spend a weekend with your spouse at a Worldwide Marriage Encounter Weekend.
 The peaceful setting of this weekend enrichment is a great way to rekindle the romance in your marriage.
 Weekend date: 6-8 March at Mt Carmel Retreat Centre, Varroville, NSW.
 To apply contact Ardell and Bill Sharpe, phone (02) 4283 3435 or email wsharpe@ bigpond.net.au.
 For more information about Worldwide Marriage Encounter, visit www.wwme.org.au.